Alliott Global Alliance: Origins

 The original founding firms already had working relationships and mutual clients but established a formal association in Alliott Peirson International, Alliott Global Alliance's forerunner, in 1979.
 The association's aim was to meet the needs more efficiently of those clients that needed assistance when expanding into or facing challenges in different jurisdictions around the world.
 As client demand for services in new locations grew, member firms were (and continue to be) appointed in key commercial cities across the world.

 Multidisciplinary expansion

 According to Inside Public Accounting, "Alliott Global Alliance was one of the first international groups to adopt an interdisciplinary approach."
 The association opened its membership to law firms in 2004.
 As a result, Alliott Global Alliance may be listed as an international law firm network or as one of a small number of Multidisciplinary professional services networks.

 Alliott Group announces major rebrand

 In 2020 Alliott Group rebranded and changed its company name to Alliott Global Alliance, this, accompanied by a new logo and tagline, Together as One, offers a clear and important message that transcends the personal nature of the business relationships between Alliott Global Alliance and its members.

-Chambers & Partners
+Rankings

 In 2023 Alliott Global Alliance was ranked in the highest band (Band 1) of Law Firm Networks in Chambers and Partners’ ranking of Global Market Leaders for 2023.
-Chambers rankings are the definitive mark of excellence across the legal industry and highlight those firms, networks and individuals that have stood out as the best in field in the most rigorous, independent, and in-depth research process of any legal directory on the market.